karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Avoided unsafe assignments flagged by eslint (no‑unsafe‑assignment).

 - Snap context: add module‑as‑function fallback
   - Final fallback tries calling the imported module itself when mocks export the resolver as the module value.

+- Snap CLI argv normalization guard
+  - Applied applyCliSafety directly to both the root and the subcommand in src/cli/snap.ts (in addition to the named‑or‑default resolver) to eliminate intermittent “unknown command 'node'” under SSR/mocked shapes.